-All candidates must be registered with the General Medical/Dental Council (UK) with a full licence to practice and evidence of membership of the appropriate professional defence union if they are to perform clinical procedures during residential weeks.
+You must also have been practicing for several years and be registered with the GMC or GDC with a full licence to practice and evidence of membership of the appropriate professional defence union, so you can perform clinical procedures during our residential weeks.

 - Number of places/applicants

 Please note this course is now full and we will not be accepting additional applications for 2018.

 You should complete our online application form to apply for this course.
 The closing date for applications is 11 June 2018.

 See the Advice to applicants section for other important dates and details of the supporting documents we require with your form.

 - Develop the knowledge and practical skills you need to work in cosmetic medicine, particularly minimally invasive procedures, if you are a qualified doctor or dentist.

 - Complement online theoretical learning with hands-on clinical bedside teaching sessions linked to each course unit at The Dermatology Centre in Manchester.

 - Learn from leading experts in aesthetic research, regulation and clinical practice.